jensmeder/FSKModem/README.md

 FSKModem
 =============

 The FSKModem framework allows sending and receiving data from any iOS or OS X device via the head phone jack.
 It uses [frequency shift keying (FSK)](http://en.wikipedia.org/wiki/Frequency-shift_keying) to modulate a sine curve carrier signal to transmit bits.
-On top of that it uses a serial protocol to transmit single bytes and a simple packet protocol to cluster bytes.
+On top of that it uses a simple packet protocol to cluster bytes.

 ## Overview